tideflow-io/tideflow-agent/README.md

 absolute path is passed as a parameter called "tideflow_previous_file" to the command to be executed.

-For example, if the command to run is `meow`, the agent will execute it as `meow --tideflow_previous_file "/tmp/random_file_name"`
+For example, if the command to run is `meow`, the agent will execute it as:

+`meow --tideflow_previous_file "/tmp/random_file_name"`

 The content of such file is a JSON object, with a format similar to: